AMENDMENTThis chapter was updated throughout December 2019.

 The Disability Design Manager, Corporate Property will then forward to the foster carer a list of approved builders whom they will invite to submit tenders (the foster carer can add or delete builders if they wish but should note that, if they include any additional builders, they should conform to certain criteria, i.e. insurance cover, suitability for undertaking work, etc).

 When the foster carer indicates acceptance of the list of builders, the Disability Design Manager, Corporate Property will then invite tenders in accordance with financial regulations.
-Builders who submit tenders will be expected to include all fees, e.g. Planning/Buildings Regulations and inspection fees, etc and VAT (or confirm that none is chargeable), and give details of when stage payments will be required, if they require payment by installment.
+Builders who submit tenders will be expected to include all fees, e.g. Planning/Buildings Regulations and inspection fees, etc. and VAT (or confirm that none is chargeable), and give details of when stage payments will be required, if they require payment by installment.

 When tenders have been formally received the Disability Design Manager will forward them to the Fostering Support Team Service Manager or Operations Manager, Adoption and Fostering with a recommendation about which tender to accept.
 Following agreement of the tender, the Business Services Assistant will contact the foster carer for agreement to proceed on the basis of the tender price.
-At this stage, if the agreed funding is not adequate, it may be necessary for the Fostering Support Team Service Manager or Operations Manager, Adoption and Fostering to take a further report to Cabinet to request additional funding, via the Business Services Assistant.
+At this stage, if the agreed funding is not adequate, it may be necessary for the Fostering Support Team Service Manager or Operations Manager, Adoption and Fostering to take a further report to Executive Director/Cabinet member to request additional funding, via the Business Services Assistant.

-The Disability Design Manager will contact the County Secretary giving him full details, and request that the Legal Charge documentation be put in hand: the document to allow for stage payments to be paid to builder as work proceeds.
+The Disability Design Manager will contact the County Secretary giving them full details, and request that the Legal Charge documentation be put in hand: the document to allow for stage payments to be paid to builder as work proceeds.

 The County Secretary will then: